What

 |

-Some Federal Advisor filings are now posted on the Internet by the SEC and all filings
+Most Advisor filings are now posted on the Internet by the Financial

 citizen inquires about the disciplinary history of any RIA in their jurisdiction. |